neurospeech/xamarin-android-ffmpeg/README.md

 # Licensing
 This code is licensed under MIT, however, you must use this library by accepting and following licensing terms mentioned in the source project at https://github.com/WritingMinds/ffmpeg-android-java

+# Nuget Package
+You can download Xamarin.Android.FFmpeg package from Nuget Package manager or run following command in Nuget Package Console.

+        Install-Package Xamarin.Android.FFmpeg

 # Usage